 A mattress in a box completely transforms the mattress buying process.
 You purchase it online, they ship it to your door – that’s it!

 You won’t have to pay for delivery fees.
-You don’t have to coordinate a time or date for delivery – you don’t even need to be there when it gets delivered.
+And you don’t have to coordinate a time or date for delivery.
+You don’t even need to be there when it gets delivered.

 Some more pros of a mattress in a box